10 things to do in Rome in November

 The Galleria Doria Pamphilj is another one to have in the chamber, as it is the most important private art gallery in the Italian capital.
 It also includes the Galleria Spada, which houses a collection of art spanning the 16th and 17th centuries.
 Finally, note the Palazzo delle Esposizioni, where, apart from temporary exhibitions, holds other events and activities throughout the year, so November was not going to be less.

-4. Attend the night show at the Forum of Augustus
+5. Attend the night show at the Forum of Augustus

 The best thing about panettones is that they are available in different varieties and formats.
-You can find them with raisins and candied fruits, with chocolate, with white chocolate, with powdered sugar...
+You can find them with raisins and candied fruit, with chocolate, with white chocolate, with powdered sugar...
 You won't have any trouble finding them, as they are everywhere, adorning the windows of **Rome'**s pastry shops.
-Very similar is the pandoro, another Italian pastry somewhat more geometric than the panettone.
+Very similar is the pandoro, another Italian pastry more geometric than the panettone.

 - Antico Forno Roscioli.
 It is one of the mythical of Rome, indispensable in all travel guides.
 It is in Via dei Chiavari, 34.